MahmoudAbdrabo/Simple-Recommender-Chatbot/README.md

 -  Understands user input via predefined intents (`intents.json`)
 -  Recommends similar books based on user queries
--  Uses content-based filtering (e.g., genre, rating, author)
+-  Uses content-based filtering (publish year, Recmmended, rating, author)
 -  Integrated with machine learning models for book recommendation
 -  Can be deployed as a chatbot or integrated into a web interface